 Band councils owe fiduciary duties to their bands and to band members.
 These are distinct duties and while they are generally compatible they can, in some circumstances, conflict.
 Although the relationship between these duties has not received much attention from courts or academics, it is of great practical importance for band councils.

-Continue readingCommercial fisheries: Should commercial fishing rights be included in modern treaties – pros, cons and alternatives
+Continue readingCommercial fisheries: Should commercial fishing rights be included in modern treaties?

 Given the cultural and economic importance of commercial fishing to BC First Nations, and in particular coastal First Nations, the answer to this question is obviously “yes”.
 However, this answer must be qualified somewhat: “Yes, provided the inclusion of commercial fisheries in the treaty meets the cultural and economic needs of the respective First Nation”.